 Pennsylvania State University - PhD Middlebury College - MA Colgate University - BA

-Russell is from New York City and spent most of his childhood in the mountains of North-Central Pennsylvania.
-He graduated from Colgate University with a BA in history, German and Japanese studies; he earned his MA from Middlebury College in German studies: and his PhD in modern German history from Pennsylvania State University with additional academic work at the Humboldt University in Berlin, fellowships at the USC Shoah Foundation and US Holocaust Museum’s Center for Advanced Holocaust Studies.
+Russell is a professional historian and published author with over 25 years of teaching experience.
+He hails from New York City and spent most of his childhood growing up in rural north-central Pennsylvania.
+Russell graduated from Colgate University with a bachelor’s degree in history, German and Japanese studies - magna cum laude.
+He earned his master’s degree from Middlebury College in German studies and his PhD in modern German history from Pennsylvania State University with additional academic work at the Humboldt University in Berlin, fellowships at Erfurt University, Germany, the USC Shoah Foundation in LA, and the US Holocaust Museum’s Center for Advanced Holocaust Studies in Washington, DC.
+Professionally, he continues to co-facilitate the Emotions Studies Network that he founded within the German Studies Association and publish his research on emotions and politics in modern German history, including a recently co-authored book, Feelings Materialized: Emotions, Bodies, and Things in Germany, 1500-1950.

 Notice of nondiscriminatory policy as to students: The Thacher School admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
 It does not discriminate on the basis of race, color, national, and ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other School-administered programs.